I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 We want them now.

-We don't save enough in America, there are no incentives to save in America.
+There are no incentives to save in America.

-And why why should you behave responsibly?
+And why should you behave responsibly?

 Take a look at the mortgage crisis for crying out loud.

-And this I am heartened by the reaction to most Americans.
+And this, I am heartened by the reaction to most Americans.

 Those are the worst things we can do, and there may very well be a likelihood we do all three.